Far East Consortium: List of CEOs

+Property

+FEC has a residential and mixed-use project portfolio across different markets in Australia, Mainland China, Hong Kong, Malaysia, Singapore and the United Kingdom.

-Hotel business
+Hotel

-The company operates 20 hotels with approximately 6,000 rooms, located in Hong Kong, mainland China, the United Kingdom, Singapore, and Malaysia.
+The company operates more than 20 hotels with approximately 6,000 rooms, located in Hong Kong, mainland China, the United Kingdom, Austria, Germany, Czechia, Singapore, and Malaysia.

+FEC holds a strategic investment in Dorsett Hospitality International, formerly known as Kosmopolito Hotels International (HKEx Stock Code: 2266), an international hotel and hospitality organization established in 2007.
+Listed on the Hong Kong Stock Exchange in October 2010, the company develops, owns and manages hotels across several countries with a specific focus in the Asia region.
+Hotels can be found throughout Hong Kong, Malaysia (Kuala Lumpur, Johor Bahru, Labuan and Subang), China (Shanghai, Chengdu, Jiujiang and Wuhan), Singapore, Austria (Linz), Germany (Hann.
+Münden, Seligenstadt, Much), Czechia (Hatě) and the United Kingdom (London).

-Car park operations and facilities management
+Car park

 FEC is among the top three car parking chain brands in Australia.
 The market share (2015) was approximately 20%.
-As at 30 September 2015, the Group’s car park portfolio comprised 351 car parks with approximately 70,700 car parking bays.
+As at 30 September 2015, the Group's car park portfolio comprised 351 car parks with approximately 70,700 car parking bays.

 This division expanded its operation to include facilities management in Australia (mainly in Brisbane, Melbourne and Adelaide) and Johor Bahru, Malaysia.